 I enquired about food and asked what the time was – 3.30pm – gutted – it was two hours before I could eat, and not one cup of tea had I drunk all day.
 I had my shorts on and there was a slight wind.
 Oh, but what absolutely idyllic countryside and what a gentle perambulation it was!

 I took the sign to Gyre from the Orphir A964 road, and then a left which was signed to Breck.
-I was confused again just before the sea, but now I know I recommend you keep to the right.
-The soft, flat turf of the coastal path around Scapa is even more beautiful there on the cliffs above the rocks and the sea was there too and the birds were wheeching.
+I was confused again just before the sea, but now I know the correct way I would recommend you keep to the right.
+The soft, flat turf of the coastal path around Scapa is even more beautiful on the cliffs above the rocks and the sea was there too and the birds were wheeching.
 Wonderful.

 I slept a while, perched on the edge between the track and a small fall to the dark stoned beach, prickly with heather underneath but therefore cushioned.
 Further along is the broken-down bridge (which I crossed anyway) and the churchyard of St Nicholas.
 The ruin made a big impression on me, and I tried to record it in a sketch.